CarlosDevelops4/Google-Maps-React/README.md

 # React with google maps API, will need your own API

-This App integrates React with the Google Maps API
+This App integrates React with the Google Maps API, will add GraphQL

 ## Getting Started